Who we are

 While Turner Christian Church is a non-denominational church, we are part of a tradition of churches going back to the early 1800’s that have sought to restore unity to the fractured church.
 We do not call ourselves Turner Christian Church because the other churches in Turner are not Christians.
 We call ourselves a “Christian Church” because we want to be defined by nothing except our identity as Christians.
 Our name is not a badge, it is a goal.

 We keep membership roles for the purpose of governance.
 Being a member of our church does not make you a better Christian or get you better treatment at church gatherings.
 It simply means that you are able to vote and hold office.

-In order to become a member, we ask only two things: first, that you publicly declare your faith in Jesus to the congregation, and two, that you have been baptized by immersion (You do not be baptized by us—as long as you have been immersed in the name of Jesus, you are good to go!)
+In order to become a member, we ask only two things: first, that you publicly declare your faith in Jesus to the congregation, and two, that you have been baptized by immersion (You do not be baptized by us—as long as you have been immersed in the name of the Father, Son and Holy Spirit, you are good to go!)